ms/buildtogether.tech/teams/index.md

 or accidentally erased files, which is why most computer science courses stick to individual assignments.

 It doesn't take much to make a team work smoothly, though.
-The rules in <span x="important"/> for running meetings, making decisions, and resolving conflicts are a good start; this chapter will look at what else you can do.
+The rules in
+<a section="important"/> for running meetings, making decisions, and resolving conflicts
+are a good start; this chapter will look at what else you can do.

 ## Picking Teams